quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 data remains in various buffers, and the overheads introduced by individual layers.
 The event has Base importance level; see {{Section 9.2 of QLOG-MAIN}}.

-For example, it can be useful to understand when when data moves from an application protocol (e.g., HTTP) to QUIC stream buffers and vice versa.
+This event relates to stream data only.
+There are no packet or frame headers and length values in the `length` or `raw` fields MUST reflect that.

-Similarly, when data moves from the application protocol layer into a user-facing application such as a web browser.
+For example, it can be useful to understand when data moves from an application protocol (e.g., HTTP) to QUIC stream buffers and vice versa.

 The `stream_data_moved` event can provide insight into whether received data on a QUIC stream is moved to the application protocol immediately (for example per